-Table 4.1: Two techniques for solving the Traveling Visitor Problem where $l_K$ is a length of the tour obtained by Koper algorithm and $l_N$ is a length of the tour obtained by Naïve algorithm.
+The results of the experiment are summarized in Table 4.1.
+The names of instances are in the first column.
+The second and the third columns contain the size of the problem, i.e. the number of vertices in set V and the number of vertices in set S respectively.
+The next two columns contain the method and tour length.
+Last column shows the quality of the result computed by formula where l_K is a length of the tour obtained by Koper algorithm and l_N is a length of the tour obtained by Naïve algorithm.
 The relative difference is expressed always in percents.
 For example, 17.22% difference means that Naïve algorithm performed 17.22% worse than Koper algorithm.
 The first tested method, the Naïve algorithm, performed poorly in comparison to the Koper algorithm.
 The quality differs from 6.52% in the case of Belgrade163 to 354.46% in the case of pr1002 instance.
 The difference in the quality is bigger in instances that are more complex.